carbon-language/carbon-lang/llvm/docs/FuzzingLLVM.rst

 This fuzzer accepts flags after `ignore_remaining_args=1`.
 The flags match those of :doc:`llc <CommandGuide/llc>` and the triple is required.
-For example, the following command would fuzz AArch64 with :doc:`GlobalISel`:
+For example, the following command would fuzz AArch64 with :doc:`GlobalISel/index`:

 .. code-block:: shell